andychauhs/Project-2---US_financial_consumer_complaints_analysis/README.md

    - **Details**: Implement a scheduled event to generate and store monthly complaint reports for ongoing monitoring of company performance.

 ## Data Sources
-The dataset for this analysis is sourced from Kaggle: US Consumer Finance Complaints.
+The dataset for this analysis is sourced from Kaggle: US Consumer Finance Complaints https://www.kaggle.com/datasets/kaggle/us-consumer-finance-complaints.
 Each dataset contains the following columns:
 - Date received
 - Product
 - Sub-product